-While 2020 has been a hell of a ride for most of us, we are grateful for having had the chance to work with one of India’s most amazing startup in the subscription-based news industry, The Ken.
+While the past year has been a hell of a ride for most of us, we are grateful for having had the chance to work with one of India’s most amazing startups in the subscription-based news industry, The Ken.

 Towards the end of 2016, a trio came together from varying backgrounds to start KenRise Media in Bangalore.
 Two of them are journalists and one, a serial entrepreneur, with rich experience in founding SaaS startups.

 They operate on one goal -